Effective Date: May 1, 2022

 Full-time employees, after one year of employment, are eligible for monetary reimbursement for graduate courses at other institutions.
 Each fiscal year the Vice President for Finance, in consultation with the President, shall set the maximum per employee reimbursement amount.
 This is a 100% credit for tuition and fees that are determined by the College to be directly related to tuition costs at the institution.
 Employees should submit an itemized list of costs to Human Resources, on the form prescribed by Human Resources, for determination of what tuition and fees are covered at any particular institution.
 The College will not cover costs associated with textbooks, late fees, or activity fees.

 Full-time employees, after one year of employment, are eligible for monetary reimbursement for graduate courses offered at Stonehill.
-Each fiscal year the Vice President for Finance, in consultation with the Provost shall set the maximum per employee reimbursement amount and the maximum number of employees who may enroll per semester in each College graduate program.
+Each fiscal year the Vice President for Finance, in consultation with the Vice President for Academic Affairs shall set the maximum per employee reimbursement amount and the maximum number of employees who may enroll per semester in each College graduate program.
 This is a 100% credit for tuition and fees that are determined by the College to be directly related to tuition costs at Stonehill College.
 The College will not cover costs associated with textbooks, late fees, or activity fees.

 An employee must have the approval of their Department Head and Divisional Vice President to apply for reimbursement for graduate courses.
 Approved coursework should be related to the professional advancement of the employee within the context of employment within the higher education setting at the College.
 Human Resources shall create and maintain application forms and set appropriate deadlines for application.
 An employee shall only be reimbursed for post-graduate courses in which they receive a grade of “B” or higher.